 Our programming reflects our belief that everyone is interesting.
 Instead of looking for experts and planning the event around them, we welcome everyone to share what they know.
 We never know what we'll get, but it's always a pleasure to find out together.

 Many Foolscaps open on Friday with a series of writing workshops during the day before the convention kicks off.
 They're a chance for members to learn from some of the many skilled authors in our community, and a great way to start the weekend by creating something.

-Foolscap’s 2016 Writing Workshops are Friday, Feb.
-5, from 9:30 a.m. to 3 p.m.
-We’re delighted to have Jennifer Brozek, Cory Skerry, and Randy Henderson leading sessions on fiction writing and John Lovett offering a class on screenwriting plus opportunities for individual screenplay critiques.
+Foolscap’s 2017 Writing Workshops are Friday, Feb.
+3, from 9:30 a.m. to 3 p.m.
+We’re delighted to have Arinn Dembo, John Lovett, and Evan J. Peterson leading sessions on fiction writing.
+John Lovett will also offer opportunities for individual screenplay critiques Friday afternoon,

 Visit the workshop page at Foolscap.org to register for the workshops and see detailed session descriptions and instructor bios.

 Sunday around noon we gather for the Bite of Foolscap.
 It's a friendly brunch buffet with a surprise or two.
 Bring your appetite and your wits, and buy your banquet ticket in advance to guarantee your seat!